Pascal Langdale

-Pascal Langlois, better known as Pascal Langdale, is an English actor and voice actor.
+Pascal Langlois, better known as Pascal Langdale, is an English actor.
 He has played supporting roles in a number of television dramas since 1999.
 Langdale also lent his voice and likeness to the critically acclaimed video game Heavy Rain, in which he played Ethan Mars.
 He studied at the Royal Academy of Dramatic Art for 3 years.
 Langdale also runs a company "Collective Intent", that assists in facial capture, and Behavior Libraries for video games.
 Pascal co-wrote and performed in "Faster Than Night", a "Live-animated interactive drama" chosen to be part of Toronto's Harbourfront HATCH 2014 festival.